-While not the subject of this article, I felt compelled to at least touch on this (hotly debated) topic.
+While not the subject of this article, I felt compelled to at least touch on this (somewhat hotly debated) topic.
 Researchers have examined both the physiological and performance differences between oval and round rings on several occasions.
 Some reports conclude that oval rings are indeed effective.
 Furthermore, numerous professional riders including elite cyclists such as Bradly Wiggins and Chris Froome have used oval rings.
 (Chris Froome still does and swears by them.)
 Surely they know something…right?
 On the contrary, you can find reports and studies that don’t show any real performance gains.
 Likewise, it’s easy to find someone who has used oval rings and has found their way back to round rings.
-In fact, reports are that Bradly Wiggins is back to round rings.

 It’s probably fair to say, if they help, the gains are marginal.
 But this is a sport that is all about marginal gains…so that’s not a put-down.
 Ultimately, you need to give them a try and decide for yourself.
 Remember, it’s not always a clear-cut ‘they work or they don’t’ situation.
 What works for one, might not work for another and vice-versa.
 In addition, it’s all about how you feel and rider preference.
 If oval rings feel better and more natural to you, use them.
 If not, don’t.
 Lastly, it has been theorized that oval chainrings may be more helpful to the amateur cyclist.
 Why?
 Because professional cyclists already have very efficient pedal strokes with minimal dead-spots.

 Power Meters and Oval Chainrings: Are they Compatible?

-There is a long running debate in the cycling community regarding power meters and oval chainrings.
-The question is, to what extent, if any, oval chainrings impact power meter accuracy.
-The issue is that most power meters make the assumption that your pedaling velocity is constant.
+Here’s the concern: most power meters make the assumption that your pedaling velocity is constant.
 In other words, power meters assume that you turn the pedals at steady speed throughout each pedal stroke revolution.
 The problem is, oval chainrings cause your crank velocity to change during each pedal stroke, as they limit the time in the dead spot and lengthen the time in the power phase, as discussed above.

 Indeed, most studies conclude that because of the change in crank velocity, oval rings do influence the accuracy of power meters.
-More specifically, they cause your power numbers to be inflated, or so the theory goes.
-The more non-round your chainring is, the more your power numbers will be inflated.
-Most studies say you can expect an increase of anywhere from 1% to 4%.
+More specifically, they cause your power numbers to be inflated.
+The more non-round your chainring is, the greater the impact on the accuracy of your data.
+Studies say you can expect an increase in your power readings of anywhere from 1% to 4%.

 The Counter Argument

 Both of these arguments seem valid.
-We’re not engineers and we don’t pretend to have exceptional insight into the inner workings of power sensors when paired with an oval chainring.
+We’re not engineers and we don’t pretend to have exceptional insight into the inner workings of power meters when used with oval chainrings.
 We can only go off of what the experts in this field say, and clearly there is a difference of opinion.
-What we can say is that, while we acknowledge the potential for inflated power numbers, we don’t feel it is cause for major concern.
+What we can say is that, while we acknowledge the potential for inflated power numbers, we don’t feel it is a major cause for concern.

 Why?
-Because if an oval ring indeed results in higher power numbers for you, the difference is likely to be slight (unless you’re using highly ovalized rings).
+Because if an oval ring indeed results in inflated power numbers, the difference is likely to be slight (unless you’re using highly ovalized rings).
 In addition, remember that perhaps more important than accuracy, is consistency.
 If your power meter gives you consistent power data day-in and day-out, then it’s largely irrelevant if it reads 204 watts when you are actually producing 200.
-We think if you are more comfortable with oval rings on your bike, then go for it.
+We think that if you are more comfortable with oval rings on your bike, then go for it.
 Just keep in mind the impact your oval rings might have on your power numbers.

 Power Meter Specific Notes

-Garmin states the following: “[The Vector pedals] assume constant angular velocity within a single crank revolution.
-For most riding conditions and bike set-ups, this assumption allows the Vector systems to report power within its stated accuracy.
+Garmin states the following regarding the Garmin Rally: “[The pedals] assume constant angular velocity within a single crank revolution.
+For most riding conditions and bike set-ups, this assumption allows the Rally systems to report power within its stated accuracy.
 Garmin has not determined how variable the angular velocity is when using the elliptical rings in real riding conditions.
 Because of this, we are unable to state what impact would appear on power values.
-For the best accuracy, it is advised that when using a Vector system, it should be installed on a circular ring set.”
+For the best accuracy, it is advised that when using a Rally system, it should be installed on a circular ring set.”

-Mechanically, the Stages power meter will work fine with oval chainrings.
+Mechanically, the Stages power meter works with oval chainrings.
 However, they note that their power measurement is “event based, where as an event is one complete pedal revolution”.
 Like Garmin, due to the angular velocity inherent in oval rings, they note that power will likely be skewed higher.
 They estimate it can be as much as 4-5% higher.
 They emphasize that it is indeed fine to use oval rings with a Stages power meter.
-However the rider simply needs to take this difference into account when using their power meters and oval chainrings.
+However the rider simply needs to take this difference into account when using their Stages power meter with an oval chainring.